elvisknelson/Sales-Inventory-Tracker/README.md

 # Sales-Inventory-Tracker

-# H3Creating a simple Inventory/Sales Tracker for a potential client
+### H3 Creating a simple Inventory/Sales Tracker for a potential client